NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Howl of the Wild/Giant Coppermouth.md

     desc: "`pf2:2` (electricity) The coppermouth manipulates its own nervous system by increasing its reaction time, Striding and making two Strikes against different targets during the movement.
 Both attacks count toward its multiple attack penalty, but the penalty doesn't increase until after it has made both attacks."

   - name: "Venomous Spit"
-    desc: "`pf2:2` (electricity,poison) The coppermouth unleashes a stream of electrified venom in a @Template[line|distance:30].
+    desc: "`pf2:2` (electricity,poison) The coppermouth unleashes a stream of electrified venom in a 30-foot line.
 The venom deals 8d6 electricity damage (DC 22 Reflex check) and creatures that take damage from the venom are immediately exposed to coppermouth venom.
 The copper mouth can't use Venomous Spit again for 1d4 rounds."

 ```